Are there any prerequisites?

 Is the program accredited?

 Yes, the Pharmacy Technician program conducted at Austin Community College, Austin, Texas, is accredited by the American Society of Health-System Pharmacists.
-The College is accredited by the Southern Association of Colleges and Schools (SACS).
+In addition, the college is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of Continuing Pharmacy Education.
+The College is also accredited by the Southern Association of Colleges and Schools (SACS).

 ACC offers the only accredited and credit-transferrable Pharmacy Technician Training Program in Central Texas.
 For more information on program accreditation, please visit www.ashp.org